Literature / Humanx Commonwealth

 - Mind Rape: Both Flinx and Mahnahmi can use their projective empathy/telepathy offensively, and do, even to the point of killing people (by accident in Flinx's case).
 Also one of the powers of the Vom in Bloodhype.

 - Murder, Inc.: The Quarm are a feared guild of assassins whose creed, apart from ruthless efficiency, is that they never fail to kill a target.
-Flinx and his allies may be the sole claimants to have successfully defeated them.
+Flinx and his allies are among the few claimants to have successfully defeated them, as is Williams from the Icerigger subseries.

 - Mysterious Parent: Flinx's search for his genetic mother and father doesn't turn out quite the way he expected.